 From business and association directory printing to membership and church directory printing, access the online directory printing services you need at a price you can afford—at Publishing Xpress.
 Request a free sample or get a quote for your project today.

-While putting a directory together for your church or organization may seem like a daunting task, there is lots of online help that can assist with your efforts.
+While putting a directory printing together for your church or organization may seem like a daunting task, there is lots of online help that can assist with your efforts.
 For instance, check out this article on organizing and producing a church directory.
-At Publishing Xpress, we have printed many directory projects.
+At Publishing Xpress, we have printed many directory printing projects.

 Publishing Xpress offers a full range of professional printing choices.
 Plus enjoy the convenience of simple online ordering—backed by a 100% satisfaction guarantee for your print directory.